needle-mirror/com.unity.2d.animation/Documentation~/SpriteSkin.md

 Do also note that selecting GPU deformation will cause the Sprite to be rendered using the [SRP Batcher](https://docs.unity3d.com/6000.3/Documentation/Manual/SRPBatcher.html).
 This means that there is a small draw call cost per object.
 When selecting CPU deformation, the Sprites are dynamically batched, reducing the overall draw calls.
 We therefore advice choosing CPU deformation when a scene contains many low-polygon objects, and GPU deformation when a scene contains fewer high-polygon objects.

+**Note:** The 2D renderer uses its own dynamic batching system, which isn't affected by the **Dynamic Batching** setting in the Player settings window.

 As always, do verify the performance impact with [profiling tools](https://docs.unity3d.com/6000.3/Documentation/Manual/Profiler.html) and make changes according to the data, as every use case is unique.

 ### Selecting CPU/GPU deformation